What is a SCIM integration and should you build or buy it?

 What does every SCIM integration need?

-The SCIM protocol specifies a RESTful API standard and a schema, which theoretically should allow you to create a universal endpoint that works for all your SCIM integrations.
+The SCIM protocol specifies a RESTful API standard and a structured schema, which, in theory, should allow you to create a universal endpoint capable of supporting all your SCIM integrations.

 It needs to scale